← Back to 史記

 使

 In the second year of Duke Huan's reign, his younger brother Zhou Xu was arrogant and extravagant.
 Duke Huan demoted him, and Zhou Xu fled.
-In the thirteenth year, Zheng Bo's younger brother Duan attacked his elder brother, was not victorious, fled, and Zhou Xu sought to befriend him.
+In the thirteenth year, Zheng Bo’s younger brother Duan attacked his elder brother, failed, and fled; Zhou Xu sought friendship with him.
 In the sixteenth year, Zhou Xu gathered Wei fugitives to suddenly kill Duke Huan, and Zhou Xu established himself as Wei's lord.
 For Zheng Bo's younger brother Duan, who desired to attack Zheng, he requested Song, Chen, and Cai to go with him.
 The three states all promised Zhou Xu.
 Zhou Xu was newly established, liked warfare, and had assassinated Duke Huan—the people of the state of Wei all did not love him.
 Shi Que then used Duke Huan's mother's family in the state of Chen and pretended to be friendly to Zhou Xu.
 They arrived at Zheng's outskirts.
 Shi Que plotted together with the marquis of Chen, had the right prime minister Chou advance food, and took advantage to kill Zhou Xu at Pu.
 They welcomed Duke Huan's younger brother Jin from Xing and established him, who became Duke Xuan.

 12